Learning should be inspiring, engaging and of practical relevance, and foremost be a most enjoyable experience.

 This is done with a view to provide support units, course and subject coordinators with more longitudinal focused indicators that may be used in student personal support actions (on-demand or just-in-time individualised student support).
 The indicators may also help to support the streamlining of course and subject content.
 The more students can be informed about what it would take for them (individually) to master future subject and stages in their course, the better their study experience will be and a higher overall student retention rate may be achieved.
 This project is a collaboration with the UTS Connected Intelligence Centre.
 The proof of principle realisation of the statistical analysis and projection of student data is done in R. Pre-processing data mining of 3 million UTS student enrollments in over 1,200 degree programs is done with Rapid Miner and KNIME.
 Analytics extraction of longitudinal focused student pathways, performance indicators and visualisation is realised with R.

 The first public demonstration of the pathways dashboard tool has been at the UTS Teaching & Learning Forum Showcase in November 2016.
 In the further development of this tools we found evidence that process mining of student course pathways and student performance rapidly degrades performance as the number of course pathway and students increase (LAK 2017).
 We moved away from the process mining and developed a smart large scale data filtering approach of exceptional performance which now allows us to interrogate arbitrary student course pathways in almost real-time.

-Now that we have rapid access to the course pathway performances, we’ll be focusing on the dissemination of this tool.
-The further development in 2018 is dedicated to fully embed this tool into the university’s secure data warehouse environment, to develop user experience focused graphical interfaces and rolling the tool out for user trials.
+Now that we have rapid access to the course pathway performances, we’ll be focusing on the user interface and dissemination of this tool.